Breast Augmentation & Implants in Tampa Bay

 Saline or Silicone Implants?

-Saline breast implants are silicone shells filled with sterile salt water.
-They were popularized in the US between 1992 and 2006 when they were the best and indeed only option out there for patients choosing to undergo a breast augmentation procedure.
+Saline implants are silicone shells that are placed into the breast unfilled.
+Once the implant is in place, it is filled with a sterile saline solution.
+A smaller incision, generally made in the armpit or near the areola, is necessary for a saline implant; although saline implants are not as commonly performed as cohesive silicone implants, very large saline implants can easily be inserted through a telescopic incision.
+Saline implants were popularized in the US between 1992 and 2006, when they were the best — and, indeed, only — option for patients choosing to undergo a breast augmentation procedure.
 This is partly because the FDA temporarily banned silicone implants due to unsubstantiated rumors about their safety.
-One of the benefits of saline implants is that they have been around for 30-40 years and have a long history of safety.
-They do, however, tend to feel less natural than their silicone counterparts, are more prone to rippling, and may leak.
-Although saline implants are not as commonly performed as cohesive silicone implants, very large saline implants can easily be inserted through a telescopic incision.
+Saline implants have a long history of safety, and are often more affordable than silicone implants.
+However, they tend to feel less natural than their silicone counterparts, are more prone to rippling, and may leak.

 Combining a Breast Augmentation with a Breast Lift

 In some cases, a breast augmentation with lift is performed when the patient would like larger breasts that are higher and firmer, too.
 This is particularly effective when there has been a loss of volume due to sagging.
 This is most common after children and breastfeeding.
 Breast augmentation is a standard procedure sought by women looking to increase the volume of their breasts.
-A surgical procedure called a mastopexy, otherwise known as a breast lift, is often used to complete the process.
-The intention of the breast lift is to alter the shape of the breasts.
+A mastopexy surgical procedure, otherwise known as a breast lift, is often used to complete the process.
+The breast lift intends to alter the shape of the breasts.
 It does not add volume.
-While the two procedures can be done separately and independently of one another, they are often performed simultaneously.
-This breast augmentation and mastopexy dual procedure are often referred to as a breast augmentation with lift.
+While the two procedures can be done separately and independently, they are often performed simultaneously.
+This breast augmentation and dual mastopexy procedure are often referred to as a breast augmentation with lift.
 When considering getting this combined procedure, you should ask yourself the following questions: Would I like larger breasts?
 Would I like higher, firmer breasts?
 If the answer to both of these questions is yes, you should consider getting a breast augmentation with lift.